dorohuchon/Polycarpa_mytiligera_transcriptome/README.md

 **This repository contains supplemental materials from:**
 Tal Gordon, Arnav Kumar Upadhyay, Lucia Manni, Dorothee Huchon, Noa Shenkar.
-Extreme regeneration capacity of the solitary ascidian Polycarpa mytiligera reveals its affinity to colonial species.
-Submitted.
+And then there were three…: Extreme regeneration ability of the solitary chordate Polycarpa mytiligera.
+Accepted.
+Front.
+Cell Dev.
+Biol. | doi: 10.3389/fcell.2021.652466

 *These datasets are based on data from Alié A, Hiebert LS, Simion P, et al. Convergent Acquisition of Nonembryonic Development in Styelid Ascidians.
 Mol Biol Evol.
 2018;35(7):1728-1743. doi:10.1093/molbev/msy068.*